medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                  show this help message and exit -t TOKEN, --token TOKEN     Mediacloud API token (also called key).
+Can also be configured in a .minetrc file as "mediacloud.token" or read from the MINET_MEDIACLOUD_TOKEN env variable.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the output will be printed to stdout.
   --feeds FEEDS               If given, path of the CSV file listing media RSS feeds.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).